nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/package-manifest.md

 The dependency resolution system automatically manages the target platform constraint and looks for the solution providing the more recent packages.
 Thus, it is usually not necessary to specify a min or max version for the dependencies.

-If you really need to specify a min version, then it is usually wrong to also specify a max version unless you work on a meta-package.
+If you really need to specify a min version, then it is usually wrong to also define a max version unless you work on a meta-package.

 ### Hotfix Dependencies

 It is not necessary to make a package depend on a hotfix to benefit from that hotfix.

 The hotfix bundles are deployed indifferently from the order of install between a hotfix package and an addon package.
 In other words, bugs are being fixed by hotfix packages.
 It is normal that an installed package have some bugs if the relevant hotfix package is not installed.
 It's not the purpose of a package to embed its fixes.

 A hotfix is not compliant with anything but a stock release distribution.
 It is not compliant with a SNAPSHOT distribution (built from the maintenance branch), nor with a hotfix distribution (built from a hotfix release).

-{{jira server='Nuxeo Issue Tracker' key='NXP-14085'}} improvement will make the maintenance distribution (SNAPSHOT or release) "provide" the corresponding hotfix packages.
+Improvements will make the maintenance distribution (SNAPSHOT or release) "provide" the corresponding hotfix packages.
 It won't apply on public packages.
 It won't be backported.

-If a package depends on an hotfix:
+If a package depends on a hotfix:

-*   It must not be PUBLIC since hotfix are only available to registered users.
+- It must not be PUBLIC since hotfixes are only available to registered users.
-*   It won't be installable on SNAPSHOT and hotfix distributions.
+- It won't be installable on SNAPSHOT and hotfix distributions.
-*   It should be a release package since SNAPSHOT packages cannot be properly tested if they depend on a hotfix.
+- It should be a release package since SNAPSHOT packages cannot be properly tested if they depend on a hotfix.

 If you really want to make a package depending on a hotfix package:

-*   Think about only stating that dependency in the package description, else
+- Think about only stating that dependency in the package description, else
-*   Check that the package is not PUBLIC
+- Check that the package is not PUBLIC
-*   Do it only for the release and remove the dependency for the next SNAPSHOT.
+- Do it only for the release and remove the dependency for the next SNAPSHOT.

 ### Optional Dependencies

-Some packages may use the conditional bundle install in their install.xml (TODO: add link to conditional bundle installation documentation https://jira.nuxeo.com/browse/NXP-19789).
+Some packages may use the conditional bundle install in their install.xml, see [scripting command instructions]({{page page='scripting-commands'}}#typical-installations).
 When a package is being installed together with one of the packages referenced in his install.xml, those must be installed in the right order to avoid incomplete installation.
-Similarly, if a package is installed before one of the packages referenced in his install.xml, it must be reinstalled when one of the referenced package is installed.
+Similarly, if a package is installed before one of the packages referenced in his install.xml, it must be reinstalled when one of the referenced packages is installed.

 This is the purpose of the optional dependencies.
-An optional dependency will never be required, but will always be installed before its dependant package.
+An optional dependency will never be required, but will always be installed before its dependent package.

-In the above example, if you try to install `nuxeo-automation` along with `nuxeo-jsf-ui`, `nuxeo-jsf-ui` will be installed first.
-If you install `nuxeo-automation` alone first, then you install `nuxeo-jsf-ui`, `nuxeo-automation` will be reinstalled when you install `nuxeo-jsf-ui`.
+In the above example, if you try to install `nuxeo-package` along with `nuxeo-jsf-ui`, `nuxeo-jsf-ui` will be installed first.
+If you install `nuxeo-package` alone first, then you install `nuxeo-jsf-ui`, `nuxeo-package` will be reinstalled when you install `nuxeo-jsf-ui`.

-In any case, you still can have `nuxeo-automation` installed without having `nuxeo-jsf-ui` installed.
+In any case, you still can have `nuxeo-package` installed without having `nuxeo-jsf-ui` installed.